0xVector/pathfinding/README.md

 **/help Pathfinding** - view in-game help with all the commands.

 ### Setting up
-**/options** - interactive, clickable and easy to use chat menu with all the options.
+**/pathfinding** - interactive, clickable and easy to use chat menu with all options and controls.

 **/algorithm** - set the algorithm used to pathfind.